 Soul Searching in North Carolina’s Outer Banks

-I’ve always loved North Carolina.
+AI’ve always loved North Carolina’s Outer Banks.
 I mean, what’s not to love?
 It has a moderate climate, you can hang out in both the mountains and the ocean in one day, and it’s so green.
 After spending a couple of years in the Botswana desert, I’ve really come to appreciate anything green.
 So when my family invited me to spend a week with them at the Outer Banks North Carolina, I was beyond excited.

 While I may not be a fan of Nicholas Sparks’ books, there’s a reason why every single one is set in the Outer Banks–it’s truly another world.

 Coming from DC, I was ready for the calm of the ocean and a relaxing week at the beach, but the Outer Banks went beyond my expectations.
 Driving into Corolla, the stress of the constant traffic jams melted away.
 Instead of highways, there were winding roads full of families walking home from a day at the beach, friends riding bikes to play miniature golf, and tireless joggers running in the heat.
 The island felt like a giant exhale.

 Everything here went by the beat of the ocean.

 The hustle and bustle of DC, my job, and the everyday responsibilities of my life turned down to the hum of background noise.
 Everything here went by the beat of the ocean.

 We rented a huge beach house for the 14 of us, just a block from the beach, and had no commitments beyond enjoying ourselves.
 My family has different vacationing modes, but there was something for everyone.
 If you enjoyed morning yoga on the beach and kayaking in the ocean, you were in good company.
 And if you enjoyed babysitting two adorable boys and hanging out by the ocean, there were some parents who were happy for you to lend a hand.